C70 fullerene: Synthesis

 In 1990, K. Fostiropoulos, W. Krätchmer and D. R. Huffman developed a simple and efficient method of producing fullerenes in gram and even kilogram amounts which boosted fullerene research.
 In this technique, carbon soot is produced from two high-purity graphite electrodes by igniting an arc discharge between them in an inert atmosphere (helium gas).
 Alternatively, soot is produced by laser ablation of graphite or pyrolysis of aromatic hydrocarbons.
 Fullerenes are extracted from the soot using a multistep procedure.
 First, the soot is dissolved in appropriate organic solvents.
 This step yields a solution containing up to 70% of C_{60} and 15% of C_{70}, as well as other fullerenes.
 These fractions are separated using chromatography.

 Properties

+Solutions of C_{70} (left) and C_{60} in 1,2-dichlorobenzene.